commonquail/MorseTable/README.md

 # MorseTable (Android)

-This is an Android 2.1 app intended for learning basic Morse code, using a graphical table representation as seen on [the Wikipedia Morse code article][wiki].
+This is an Android 2.1 app intended for learning basic Morse code, using a graphical tree representation as seen on [the Wikipedia Morse code article][wiki].
 All it does now is translate the pressed letter to Morse code; not even worthy of a *Features* section.

 ## Planned features
 * Simple Morse input for reverse translation.